War of the First Coalition: Battle of Mantua

 Napoleon at the Battle of Rivoli, 14 January 1797.
-Oil painting by Henri Félix Emmanuel Philippoteaux (1844), Palace of Versailles.
+Oil painting The Battle of Rivoli by Henri Félix Emmanuel Philippoteaux (1844), Palace of Versailles.

 On 2 February Napoleon finally captured Mantua, with the Austrians surrendering 18,000 men.
 Archduke Charles of Austria was unable to stop Napoleon from invading the Tyrol, and the Austrian government sued for peace in April.
 At the same time, there was a new French invasion of Germany under Moreau and Hoche.

 Invasion of Great Britain

-On 22 February, a French invasion force consisting of 1,400 troops from the La Legion Noire (The Black Legion) under the command of Irish American Colonel William Tate landed near Fishguard in Wales.
+On 22 February, a French invasion force consisting of 1,400 troops from the Légion Noire (Black Legion) under the command of Irish American Colonel William Tate landed near Fishguard in Wales.
 They were met by a quickly assembled group of around 500 British reservists, militia and sailors under the command of John Campbell, 1st Baron Cawdor.
 After brief clashes with the local civilian population and Lord Cawdor's forces on 23 February, Tate was forced into an unconditional surrender by 24 February.
 This would be the only battle fought on British soil during the Revolutionary Wars.